pubnub/pubnub-mcp-server/resources/how_to_use_channel_filters_subscribe_filters_and_message_filters.md

-# Understanding PubNub Subscribe, Channal and Message Filters
+# Understanding PubNub Subscribe, Channel and Message Filters

 Subscribe filters allow you to selectively receive messages during subscription by applying server-side filtering logic.
 Instead of receiving all messages on a channel and filtering them client-side, you can instruct PubNub to only deliver messages that match your specific criteria, reducing bandwidth and improving performance.